-Your car can have automatic (automated) elements like automatic transmission, automatic windows and moonroof, which are all things a driver no longer has to operate manually (with hands).
+Your car can have automatic (automated) elements like an automatic transmission, automatic windows, and a moonroof, which are all things a driver no longer has to operate manually (with hands).
 A voice-activated entertainment system in a car is a similar form of automation.
-It is single thing that is dependent upon your voice to operate it; it’s safer because you no longer take your eyes off the road to select a music channel or selection.
+It is a single thing that is dependent upon your voice to operate it; it’s safer because you no longer take your eyes off the road to select a music channel or song.

 - Application awareness